magicleap/LeapBrush/README.md

     - https://developer-docs.magicleap.cloud/docs/guides/unity/getting-started/set-up-development-environment
     - The current Unity editor version in use is 2022.2.1f1
-    - Edit `LeapBrush/Packages/manifest.json` to replace
-      `<MAGICLEAP_SDK_ROOT>` with the location of your magic leap sdk.
-Ensure you have the noted sdk package versions present (e.g. `com.magicleap.unitysdk` and `com.magicleap.soundfield`).

 2. Open the directory `LeapBrush/` as an application in Unity.